Dynamic Information Design with Diminishing Sensitivity Over News: Diminishing Sensitivity and Preference over News Skewness

-\begin{prop} The following models predict that the agent will not change his choice between gradual information and one-shot information when the sign of $v(c_{A})-v(c_{B})$ changes. \begin{enumerate} \item News utility with a two-part linear $\mu$, where $\mu(x)=x$ for $x\ge0$ and $\mu(x)=\lambda x$ for $x<0$, with any $\lambda\ge0$. \item Anticipatory utility where the agent gets either $u(\pi_{t})$ or $u(1-\pi_{t})$ in period $t$ depending on his preference over states A and B, with $u$ an increasing, weakly concave function. \item \citet*{ely2015suspense}'s ``suspense and surprise'' utility. \end{enumerate} \end{prop} A final application of Proposition \ref{prop:diversity} concerns the design of game shows.
+A final consequence of Corollary \ref{cor:diversity} concerns the design of game shows.
 Consider a game show featuring a single contestant who will win either \$100,000 or nothing depending on her performance across five rounds.\footnote{This can be thought of as a stylized payout structure for game shows like \emph{American Ninja Warrior }and \emph{Who Wants to Be a Millionaire}.} The audience, empathizing with the contestant, derives news utility $\mu(\pi_{t}-\pi_{t-1})$ at the end of round $t,$ where $\pi_{t}$ is the contestant's probability of winning the prize based on the first $t$ rounds.
 One possible format (``sudden death'') features five easy rounds each with $w=0.5^{1/5}\approx87\%$ winning probability, where the contestant wins \$100,000 if she wins all five rounds.
 Another possible format (``rep\^{e}chage'') involves five hard rounds each with $1-w$ winning probability, but the contestant wins \$100,000 as soon as she wins any round.
 Both formats lead to the same distribution over final outcomes and generate the same amount of suspense and surprise utilities \`{a} la \citet*{ely2015suspense}.
-Proposition \ref{prop:diversity} shows the first format induces more news utility than one-shot information (which could correspond to not watching the game show and simply looking up the contestant's outcome later) for audience members who are not too loss averse, while the second format is worse than one-shot information for all audience members.
+Corollary \ref{cor:diversity} shows the first format induces more news utility than one-shot resolution (which could correspond to not watching the game show and simply looking up the contestant's outcome later) for audience members who are not too loss averse, while the second format is worse than one-shot resolution for all audience members.
 Consistent with this prediction, the vast majority of game shows resemble the first format more than the second format.